Parables.

 Many Bahá’ís feel that by God speaking to man in this cryptic language man has failed to see the true meaning of the word hidden within the message, which is one of the reasons for much of the dissension and lack of understanding and disunity on the part of the major world religions today.
 Because, of man’s lack of spiritual understanding of the word, it has caused mankind to fail to see the essential oneness and unity of the world religions for himself (see Oneness of religion for more information).

-Jewish symbols-13pix JUDAISMDeuteronomy 29:4 “Yet the LORD hath not given you an heart to perceive, and eyes to see, and ears to hear, unto this day.”
-We find that Moses, as early as in Deuteronomy, hints at man’s lack of spiritual insight into Gods holy word, which Christ later refers to in John. the cross-5pix Christianity: John 5:46 “For had ye believed Moses, ye would have believed me: for he wrote of me.”
+JUDAISM: Deuteronomy 29:4 “Yet the LORD hath not given you an heart to perceive, and eyes to see, and ears to hear, unto this day.”
+We find that Moses, as early as in Deuteronomy, hints at man’s lack of spiritual insight into God’s holy word, which Christ later refers to in John.
+Christianity: John 5:46 “For had ye believed Moses, ye would have believed me: for he wrote of me.”
 John 5:47 “But if ye believe not his writings, how shall ye believe my words?”
 Christ, in John, confirms what Moses had already warned the people about; that they were not seeing the whole truth, but were blind to the inner meaning of the word.
-Jewish symbols star-8pix Judaism: Isaiah 6:9 “And he said, Go, and tell this people, Hear ye indeed, but understand not; and see ye indeed, but perceive not.”
-Isaiah out right states that man is not seeing the true meaning of Gods holy word and we have to ask ourselves, why are the teachings of most of the religions expressed largely in symbols, parables and metaphors and not in the plain language of the people?
+Judaism: Isaiah 6:9 “And he said, Go, and tell this people, Hear ye indeed, but understand not; and see ye indeed, but perceive not.”
+Isaiah out right states that man is not seeing the true meaning of God’s holy word and we have to ask ourselves, why are the teachings of most of the religions expressed largely in symbols, parables and metaphors and not in the plain language of the people?

 (Bahá’í Faith, Abdu’l-Baha, Foundations of World Unity, p.
 74)